neel-09/P04-Titanic-Survival-Prediction/README.md

 **Data Preprocessing:** Missing values are handled, and categorical features are converted into a numerical format suitable for a machine learning model.

-**Model Training:** A classification model (e.g., Logistic Regression, Decision Tree, or Random Forest) is trained on the preprocessed training data.
+**Model Training:** A classification model (Random Forest) is trained on the preprocessed training data.

 **Model Evaluation:** The model's performance is measured using accuracy and other relevant metrics, such as a confusion matrix.